The Darkening Sky

 Theatre Works

-Written by Richard Murphet
+Written & Directed by Richard Murphet

 Set in the inner suburbs of Melbourne, James (Brian Lipson) dissects his past, navigating through memory to find the truth that has long been hidden.
 At the same time, Tony (Tom Dent), a private investigator hunts down clues to find a missing person: Chantal St Clair.
+In this new work, Murphet brings together film, live music and performance to plunge the audience deep into a noir world of crime, love, loss and memory.

 Cast: Brian Lipson, Matthew Connell, Tom Dent, Edwina Wren, Rebekah Hill, Anthea Davis, Adam Pierzchalski, Tony Reck, Mark Tregonning